-Their clients — large multi-national corporations and governmental organizations — are used to hiring consulting firms, and generally have a pretty good idea of what to expect from consultants.
+Their clients — large multi-national corporations and government organizations — are used to hiring consulting firms, and generally have a pretty good idea of what to expect from consultants.
 They are experienced at negotiating contract terms, and have deep pockets and top attorneys to protect them in the event things go wrong.

-It is not that unusual for us to with business owners who want $30,000 of work completed for $3,000.
+It is not that unusual for us to speak with business owners who want $30,000 of work completed for $3,000.
 They want customized solutions that are tailored precisely to their needs, but they want to pay commodity pricing.
 It just doesn’t work.

 Pricing misconceptions are particularly common when it comes to feasibility studies.
 The purpose of this note is to outline some of the most important factors involved in feasibility study pricing, and help business owners set more realistic expectations.

 Factors That Affect Feasibility Study Pricing

 Many feasibility consultants drown their clients in data.
 They want to impress them by showing them huge volumes of numbers, charts and figures, while ignoring problems with quality.

 How good is the underlying data? if the core data is extremely noisy, out of date, or just inaccurate, you’ll have a classic case of garbage in, garbage out.
 Obtaining accurate data can’t be an afterthought; it has to be central to the feasibility study process.
 Inexpensive feasibility studies often ignore the data quality issue, and just rely on one data source for their numbers.
 If the data is good, everything should be alright.
 If it isn’t, the entire feasibility study has to be called into question.

 Recently, a friend of mine asked me to take a look at a report analyzing a proposed single-payer healthcare plan for the state of California.
 The report was very professional and seemed quite thorough — at first glance.